telerik/blazor-docs/components/window/actions.md

 }
 ````

->Setting a custom icon for a built-in action is not supported - the Window will override it and use the default icon for the corresponding built-in action.
+>Setting a custom icon for a built-in action is not supported as the Window will override it and use the default icon for the corresponding built-in action.
 If you need to specify a custom icon, use a [custom action](#custom-actions) instead of the built-in one.

 ## Custom Actions